Morgantown median real estate price is $130,438, which is less expensive than 71.7% of Mississippi neighborhoods and 90.8% of all U.S. neighborhoods.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Morgantown neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 97.7% of all American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Morgantown neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Morgantown neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 More residents of the Morgantown neighborhood live here today that also were living in this same neighborhood five years ago than is found in 95.4% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.